marktext/marktext/docs/dev/ARCHITECTURE.md

 There are two entry points to the application:

 - `src/main/index.js` for the main process that is executed first and only once per instance.
 Once the application is initialized, it's safe to access all the environment variables and single-instances and the application (`App`) is started (`src/main/app/index.js`).
-You can use the application after `App::init()` is run sucessfully.
+You can use the application after `App::init()` is run successfully.
 - `src/renderer/main.js` for each editor window.
 At the beginning libraries are loaded, the window is initialized and Vue components are mounted.

 ### How Muya work